-Galloway and West Dumfries MSP Finlay Carson has called on the local agricultural sector to head along to a National Farmers Union Scotland (NFUS) event in his constituency.
+Galloway and West Dumfries MSP Finlay Carson has called on the SNP Government to do more to encourage people to stop smoking.

 The Scottish Conservative and Unionist MSP’s call comes after new figures showed the number of smokers in Dumfries and Galloway only fell by 69 between 2017/18 and 2018/19.

 This was in contrast to a fall of over 4,00 from 2016/17 to 2017/18 when numbers fell from 29,154 to 24,757.

 Mr Carson says there appears to be a correlation between the number of smokers falling and the amount the SNP Government are spending on advertising campaigns to stop smoking.